Project Islero: Setbacks (1966–1971)

-Yet later that year, Franco would hold a meeting with Velarde in which he ordered to postpone indefinitely the physical, but not theoretical, development of the project due to fears that it would be impossible to keep a secret, and with the recent creation of the International Atomic Energy Agency (IAEA), publicity would lead to increased economic sanctions on Spain.
-He did, however, allow the research to go ahead, albeit detached from the Armed Forces; as well Franco pledged not to sign an international agreement being negotiated at the time to prohibit the manufacture of nuclear weapons.
-Thus on July 1, 1968, when almost fifty countries signed the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), Spain did not number among them.
+Yet later that year, Franco held a meeting with Velarde in which he ordered to indefinitely postpone the physical, but not theoretical, development of the project due to fears that it would be impossible to keep a secret, and with the recent creation of the International Atomic Energy Agency (IAEA), publicity would lead to increased economic sanctions on Spain.
+He did, however, allow the research to go ahead, albeit detached from the Armed Forces.
+Franco also pledged not to sign an international agreement being negotiated at the time to prohibit the manufacture of nuclear weapons.
+Thus on 1 July 1968, when almost fifty countries signed the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), Spain did not number among them.
 Meanwhile, Spain began to embrace the power of the atom elsewhere.
-In Guadalajara, the construction of Spain's first nuclear power plant, the José Cabrera Nuclear Power Station was underway, and JEN installed the first Spanish reactor with capacity to produce plutonium for the bombs, Coral-I, able to operate with either plutonium-239 or with 90% enriched uranium (U-235), although with waste still containing almost as much fuel as is consumed.
+In Guadalajara, the construction of Spain's first nuclear power plant, the José Cabrera Nuclear Power Station, was underway, and JEN installed the first Spanish reactor with capacity to produce plutonium for bombs, Coral-I, able to operate with either plutonium-239 or with 90% enriched uranium (U-235), although with waste still containing almost as much fuel as is consumed.
 Nevertheless, in 1969, the first grams of Spanish plutonium – the only ones in the world not under IAEA authority – were obtained.

 Resumption (1971–1977)

-Francisco Franco and Gamal Abdel Nasser, September 24, 1960.
+Francisco Franco and Gamal Abdel Nasser, 24 September 1960.

-Francisco Franco and Charles de Gaulle on June 8, 1970.
+Francisco Franco and Charles de Gaulle, 8 June 1970.

 In 1971, at the insistence of Manuel Díez-Alegría, chief of the High General Staff, Velarde resumed Project Islero.
 The Centro Superior de Estudios de la Defensa Nacional (CESEDEN) would conduct a confidential report which concluded that "Spain could successfully implement the military nuclear option."
 The plutonium would be produced discreetly at the Vandellòs Nuclear Power Plant, with the Spanish Sahara as a planned test site.
 All together, the process would cost about 8.7 billion Spanish pesetas, or US$57 million.
 At the same time, Muñoz Grandes, José María Otero de Navascués and the General Director of JEN Antonio Colino entered into negotiations with de Gaulle's France to obtain a natural uranium graphite and gas-fired nuclear reactor for Spain.
 Obtaining enough plutonium to build the bomb (6 kilos), in a country whose subsoil contained the second largest natural uranium reserves in Europe, was no longer considered a dream with the help of the French, who themselves did not allow the IAEA to inspect their plants.
 Both General Charles De Gaulle and Georges Pompidou, his successor as President of France, were in favor of the project from the outset; the presence of an allied nuclear power on the continent was seen as a means of increasing French independence from both the United States and NATO.
 To this end, the Hispano Francesa de Energía Nuclear S.A.
 (HIFRENSA) was set up, and in 1972 the Vandellòs-I plant was inaugurated with an agreement between Luis Carrero Blanco and Charles De Gaulle.